 Here is where screen time talk comes in, and I know it’s a controversial topic.
 Yet limited or controlled screen time means less exposure to advertising, therefore fewer chances for children to want things.

-Also, explaining to kids that the kids on TV are paid for the ad.
+Also, explain to kids that the kids on TV are paid for the ad.
 They are just acting to sell the product.
-This way kids understand the persuasive intent earlier on or at least ask themselves “will this toy actually make me as happy as this ad claims it would?”.
+This way kids understand the persuasive intent earlier on or at least ask themselves “Will this toy actually make me as happy as this ad claims it would?”.

 Kids will receive gifts containing toys.
 Receiving gifts is a wonderful experience.
 You learn how it feels to receive something and so you learn how to offer something to make someone else happy too.
 Still, gifts don’t need to be toys.